 The British community in Spain is estimated to be anywhere between 500,000 to 1 million, but not all Britons are registered as Spanish residents.
 Out of fear, nationals began returning to the UK on the build-up to Brexit to avoid repercussions, which led to a decreased British demand for Spanish property.

 Online property site, Kyero, have also reported a 446% increase in young Britons between ages 18–24 viewing Spanish property on their platform.
-It’s thought that with freedom of movement now gone, many young people are looking to combat this by becoming Spanish residents.
+It’s thought that due to Brexit and Covid-19, many young people are looking to become Spanish residents to improve their freedom of movement.

 Spanish Property Market Optimism for 2021

 Foreign buyers account for 16% of the Spanish property market.
 By nationality, Britons accounted for 14% of foreign market share in 2019, which was the largest group of foreign homebuyers, although the downward buying trend continues.
 Compared to the market share in 2018, the number of UK buyers was down 14.3%.
 During the first half of 2020, it was reported that purchases from British nationals were 41.1% lower than the first half of 2019.